 In this paper, we examined the use of automatic glottal source feature extraction in the context of voice function assessment of speakers with hearing loss.
 A user-friendly and fully noninvasive tool, Aalto Aparat, was used to automatically extract the glottal source signal from speech recordings and to obtain glottal parameters that characterise HI vs NH speech.
-Although variability was located in the results, the main trends observed include lower CQ, NAQ, QOQ and H1H2 values for male speakers with HI suggesting higher intesity or more pressed phonation, and higher CQ, NAQ, QOQ and PSP values for female speakers with HI indicating more breathiness than normal.
+Although variability was located in the results, the main trends observed include

 Aalto Aparat is a very convenient, interactive, user-friendly tool for performing glottal source analysis.
 However it has certain limitations.
-Namely, the analysis assumes that the vocal tract configuration does not change inside the analysis time frame.
-This is not necessarily true, not only for speakers with HI but also for many speakers with NH as well.
-Hence, timevarying GIF can be utilized for increased robustness and accuracy of the results.
-Moreover, GIF methods are improving, including deep neural network (DNN)-based strategies [33, 34].
-One can suggest the estimation of the glottal source using DNNs rather than plain linear source-filter based methods and perform feature extraction on that source waveform.
-Additionally, more recordings of speakers would provide statistical robustness to the aforementioned results.
+Namely, the glottal analysis assumes speech is stationary.
+This means that the vocal tract configuration does not change inside the analysis time frame.
+This is not the case for speakers with HI but also for many speakers with NH as well.
+Hence, time-varying GIF can be utilized for increased robustness and accuracy of the results.
+In addition, critical time instants extraction can be problematic in some cases; therefore, more robust time domain parameters can be used like the socalled quasi-quotients (for example, the Quasi-Open Quotient (OOO)).
+Finally, GIF methods are improving, including deep neural network (DNN)-based strategies [40, 41].
+One can suggest the estimation of the glottal source using DNNs rather than plain source-filter based methods and perform feature extraction on that source waveform.

-A next step in our work would also include speaker by speaker statistical comparisons in order to find out to what extent differences from speakers with NH can be observed in individual speakers with HI.
-Individual strategies in vocal adjustments and intelligibility level could influence measurements in the chosen parameters as also highlighted in [18].
-Future work could also incorporate the association of timeand frequency-based parameters with HI voice quality ratings by speech pathologists, such as general voice quality, breathiness, hoarseness and laryngeal strain or the components of the widely-used GRBAS scale [35], so as to identify which parameters significantly correlate with specific perceptual attributes.
+A next step in our work would be conducting speaker by speaker statistical comparisons in order to find out to what extent differences from speakers with NH can be observed in individual speakers with HI.
+Individual strategies in vocal adjustments and intelligibility level could influence measurements in the chosen parameters as also highlighted in [23].
+Future work could also incorporate the association of timeand frequency-based parameters with HI voice quality ratings by speech pathologists, such as general voice quality, breathiness, hoarseness and laryngeal strain or the components of the widely-used GRBAS scale [42], so as to identify which parameters significantly correlate with specific perceptual attributes.

+!!!According to literature, HI voice deviations have not while deviant HI laryngeal features have not been significantly correlated to voice quality characteristics (Metz, Whitehead, Whitehead, 1984)!!!.
 In addition, sustained vowels vs VCV sequences with different consonants can be incorporated in the analysis.
-ELG signal analyses of connected speech (i.e. phonetically balanced sentences) has been reported not as suitable as that of sustained vowels for detecting deviating voice quality in deaf speech [17].
-Hence sustained phonation data could be analysed and compared with analyses from /'pVCV/ disyllables including also fricative consonants.
-Peak flow has been shown to differ in anticipation of the voiceless fricative /s/ than before /p, b, v/ [36].
-Voiceless consonants are produced with a glottal abduction gesture that has to be coordinated in time with the making and breaking of the oral closure/constriction for stops and fricatives [36].
+ELG signal analyses of connected speech (i.e. phonetically balanced sentences) has been reported not as suitable as that of sustained vowels for detecting deviating voice quality in deaf speech (ref 22).
+Hence sustained phonation data could be analysed and compared with analyses from /pVCV/ disyllables including also fricative consonants.
+Peak flow has been shown to differ in anticipation of the voiceless fricative /s/ than before /p, b, v/ (ref 40).
+Voiceless consonants are produced with a glottal abduction gesture that has to be coordinated in time with the making and breaking of the oral closure/constriction for stops and fricatives [43].
 As interarticulator programming has been found deviant in HI speech, we expect that an investigation of voice features involving production of different voiceless consonants may present great interest.